joneavila/dissatisfaction-models/README.md

 ## Feature specification file

-[It is mono.fss with added 'cp' feature.]
+It is mono.fss from [here] with added 'cp' feature.

+## Note

+All results are for the dev set.

 ## Frame-level models